3 Harsh Facts About Long-Distance Relationships

 Coping Strategies

 • Communicate values.
 Discuss commitment, integrity, trust, and boundaries.
-Mutually establish what behaviors are or aren’t okay.
+Decide together what behavior is acceptable or not.

-• Don’t make assumptions.
-If your partner seems distant, communicate openly rather than imagining worst-case scenarios.
+• Never assume anything.
+If your partner seems distant, let them know rather than reaching for worst-case scenarios.

-• Identify jealousy triggers.
-If particular situations make you insecure, share feelings constructively rather than attacking.
-Explain what would help.
+• Identify jealousy triggers if certain situations make you insecure, and disclose feelings constructively, not in attack mode.
+Explain what would make a difference.

-• Set transparency expectations.
-Agree on what information to share about new friends, social events, work trips, etc. Prevent surprises.
+• Agree on the transparency you want.
+Negotiate what to share, such as keeping in touch with new friends, attending social events, going on work trips, etc. No surprises.

-• Have weekly check-ins.
-Share feelings, fun updates, concerns, and appreciation.
+• Weekly check-ins: Share your feelings, fun updates, concerns, and appreciation.
 Frequent emotional touchpoints prevent drifting.

 Trust naturally grows with open communication and demonstrated integrity over time, silencing unfounded doubts.